codr1/all4llm/README.md

 # all4llm

-A command-line tool that assembles source code files into a format suitable for Large Language Models (LLMs).
+A command-line tool that assembles multiple source code files (by recursively scanning directories among other ways) into a single string, in a format suitable to send to  Large Language Models (LLMs).
 It automatically:
-- Combines multiple source files with clear demarcation
+- Combines multiple source files into a single string with clear demarcation between the sections representing each file.
-- Estimates token count for LLM context planning
 - Supports direct clipboard copying for easy pasting into LLM chats
+- Recursively scans directories to gather the files
 - Handles common source code files by default
+- Basic filtering for including / excluding files by extension
+- Estimates token count for LLM context planning

 ## Installation